guzzle/guzzle/docs/http-messages.rst

     var_export($config['foo']);
     // NULL

-HTTP adapters and event listeners can expose additional customization options through request config settings.
-For example, in order to specify custom cURL options to the cURL adapter, you need to specify an associative array in the ``curl`` ``config`` request option.
+HTTP handlers and event listeners can expose additional customization options through request config settings.
+For example, in order to specify custom cURL options to the cURL handler, you need to specify an associative array in the ``curl`` ``config`` request option.

 .. code-block:: php